saffy420/Tad-Alt-Sync/README.md

 # Tad-Alt-Sync
-Syncs your Fuzzy Tad Alt to your main account whenever your Main account uses a Field Booster
+Syncs your Fuzzy Tad Alt to your main account whenever your Main account uses a Field Booster.

+  **THIS IS ONLY FOR ENDGAME BLUE HIVES WITH FUZZY TAD ALT.**

 ## Installation